 Where and how is it stored?

 Electronic databases store identity data.
-The databases can be a central repository, meaning that all collected data merge into a central location.
-Distributed systems are present in various locations.
+The databases can be a central repository, meaning all collected data merge into a central location.
+Distributed systems are present in various places.
 Each government decides on the storage and handling of data.
-A ‘good ID‘ system starts with a privacy-and-security-by-design approach.
-ID systems’ functional and technical design should have privacy and security built-in from the start.

 Open source: MOSIP

 The Modular Open Source Identity Platform offers digital building blocks to design national ID systems based on local laws and decisions.
 Built as a public good, MOSIP helps governments put a digital ID in place by embracing scalability, security, and privacy practices.
-The platform aims to empower every individual with a unique identity that allows them to authenticate themselves anywhere and anytime.
-Our Chameleon 8 is MOSIP compatible which opens up new opportunities for countries to biometrically register and verify citizens, wherever they are.
+The platform aims to empower individuals with unique identities to authenticate themselves anywhere and anytime.

 Facing the risks

 Secure identity systems can help achieve many development goals and increase collective well-being.
 However, it is not without risks.
-Vulnerable groups could be excluded in new ID systems if they are difficult to access.
-If registration offices open in cities, people in remote areas must consider lengthy travels and fees.
+Vulnerable groups could be excluded from new ID systems if they are difficult to access.
+People in remote areas must consider lengthy travel and fees if registration offices open in cities.
 Long waiting times and complex or confusing registration methods are an obstacle.
-Those who are unable to register cannot prove their national status, resulting in further economic exclusion.
+Those unable to register cannot prove their national status, resulting in further economic exclusion.

 Infants and children are often not included in identity management systems.
-Accurate capture of biometrics of young children remains a challenge and raises the question about consent.
-Digitizing birth certificates and civil registries makes it easier to authenticate citizens in later life.
+Accurate capture of biometrics of young children remains a challenge and raises the question of consent.
+Digitising birth certificates and civil registries makes it easier to authenticate citizens in later life.

 Technology can form another barrier.
 When digital methods get implemented, there is a risk some will get left behind.
 Older people might have difficulty adapting to new technologies.
-Systems that ask for online authentication create a challenge for those in remote areas or when connectivity is not reliable.
+Systems that ask for online authentication challenge those in remote areas or when connectivity is unreliable.

 Stateless people or immigrants may have limited opportunities.
 This is not the case in a system like Aadhaar that doesn’t require a national status to obtain a unique Aadhaar number.
 However, this doesn’t imply that nationality is irrelevant.